DariaKnyazeva/python-awesome-corporate/README.md

 * <a href="https://github.com/mstamy2/PyPDF2">PyPDF2</a> - A library capable of splitting, merging and transforming PDF pages.
 * <a href="http://www.xhtml2pdf.com/">xhtml2pdf</a> - HTML/CSS to PDF converter based on Python
 * <a href="http://appyframework.org/pod.html">pod (python open document)</a> - takes a LibreOffice or OpenOffice document as template and can generate PDF, RTF or ODT.

+##Laws, Taxes, Government policies

+### Norway
+ * <a href="https://github.com/wbond/vat_moss-python">VAT</a> - a Python library for dealing with VAT MOSS and Norway VAT on digital services.
+Includes VAT ID validation, rate calculation based on place of supply, exchange rate and currency tools for invoices.